High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Abstract

-The proof is based on the completed and modified version of the approach developed by Ya.
-Sinai and A. Soshnikov to study high moments of Wigner random matrices.
-As an immediate application of our method, the ensemble of large dilute random matrices is considered.
+We prove that if the moment $\E \vert a_{ij}\vert^{12+2\d_0}$ with any strictly positive $\delta_0$ exists, then the probability $\P \left\{ \Vert A^{(n)} \Vert > 2v(1+xn^{-2/3}) \right\}, x>0$ is bounded in the limit of infinite $n$ by an expression that does not depend on the details of the probability distribution of $a_{ij}$.
+The proof is based on the completed and modified version of the approach developed by \mbox{Ya.
+Sinai} and A. Soshnikov to study high moments of Wigner random matrices.